Kensington and Richmond line of the LSWR: LSWR Kensington and Richmond line

-The connecting lines and other arrangements were repeatedly revised in the following years, authorised by a series of further Acts.
-A second Act in June 1865 allowed an extension of time; it also altered the layout at Hammersmith to give a separate through line from Kensington, with connections onto and off from the H&CR, the intention being that some K&R trains would run over the H&CR to call at the joint station whilst others would by-pass it.
-This Act also sanctioned a Chiswick Curve, to allow direct running from Hounslow LSWR onto the Kensington line, just south of the present Gunnersbury station.
-A Kew Bridge Curve, for direct running between Richmond and Hounslow was authorised by the LSWR (Additional Powers) Act of 1866, but it was never built.
+The connecting lines and other arrangements were repeatedly revised in the following years, authorised by a series of further acts of Parliament.
+A second act of Parliament in June 1865, the South-western, Kensington, and Richmond Railway Act 1865 (28 & 29 Vict. c. lxxxix), allowed an extension of time; it also altered the layout at Hammersmith to give a separate through line from Kensington, with connections onto and off from the H&CR, the intention being that some K&R trains would run over the H&CR to call at the joint station whilst others would by-pass it.
+This act also sanctioned a Chiswick Curve, to allow direct running from Hounslow LSWR onto the Kensington line, just south of the present Gunnersbury station.
+A Kew Bridge Curve, for direct running between Richmond and Hounslow was authorised by the London and South-western Railway (Additional Powers) Act 1866 (29 & 30 Vict. c. ccxvi), but it was never built.

 The Hammersmith connections were altered again in the following year: now there would be a single junction north of the H&CR terminus, allowing trains to run from the H&C running south from Goldhawk Road towards Richmond, and abandoned the proposed joint interchange station.
 In its place, the LSWR would build a station at Hammersmith Grove, south of the proposed junction, which GWR and Metropolitan trains would be able to use on payment and which would be connected by 'a convenient passageway', enclosed and covered and at least 10 ft wide, passing over the H&CR into its Hammersmith terminus.

 Opening of the line

 The River Thames crossing at Kew had been started in 1865, and this enabled the line to be finally opened on 1 January 1869; the LSWR train service was approximately hourly between Richmond and Waterloo; from Kensington the trains ran south to cross the Thames again, and turn towards Waterloo via Latchmere Junction and West London Junction at Battersea.
 This access to Latchmere Junction enabled the LSWR to run from there to Ludgate Hill via Factory Junction and Loughborough Junction.
 There had been a Kensington to Ludgate Hill service since 1 February 1868, so this was simply started back from Richmond via Hammersmith.
 Richmond to Ludgate Hill took an hour; about ten trains ran each way daily.

 The North London Railway took advantage of the Richmond end of the new route, running trains from Richmond to Broad Street, via Gunnersbury Junction (then known as Brentford Road Junction) and South Acton Junction (then simply Acton Junction).
-The Kew east curve of 1862 (South Acton towards Barnes) continued in use, but the Barnes West curve was no longer required, and was removed after authorisation in the LSWR Act of 26 August 1880.
+The Kew east curve of 1862 (South Acton towards Barnes) continued in use, but the Barnes West curve was no longer required, and was removed after authorisation in the South Western Railway (Various Powers) Act 1880 (43 & 44 Vict. c. clxxxiii) of 26 August 1880.
 The NLR company's trains ran alternately to Broad Street and to Kew Bridge, hourly to each destination forming a 30-minute frequency as far as South Acton.
 From 1909 the service frequency was doubled.